 Which charge controller and what type of cable should I use?

 Select a charge controller that has a higher rating than the solar panel.
-For example, a solar panel that produces 8 amps should be connected to a charge controller of 10 amps or more.
+For example, a solar panel that produces 8 amps should be connected to a charge controller with a capacity of 10 amps or more.

 A charge controller with an LCD display will let you see how well your solar panel system is working.